Live Work Services

 The Cosmetology programs on the Blairsville and Clarkesville Campuses provide Live Work services in the salons on campus as scheduled during semester instruction.

-The Culinary programs on the Blairsville and Currahee Campus generally work on campus only and may not be hired to cater offsite events.
-During some semesters, the Culinary department may offer a lunch buffet or dinner buffet once per week which is open to the public.
-For a current list of dates, times, and menus, check the Campus Calendar or contact:
+The Culinary programs on the Blairsville and Currahee Campus generally work on campus only and may offer a lunch buffet or dinner buffet which is open to the public.
+They may not be contracted to work offsite.

 On a very limited basis, additional programs may accept projects from students and the public.

 Blairsville Campus Culinary Program Director Chef David Drake: 706-439-6315, firstname.lastname@example.org.

 Currahee Campus Culinary Program Director Chef Chris Bladowski: 706-779-8315, email@example.com.

 - The Currahee Cafe offers lunch to the public on specified days during the semester.
 Check the Campus Calendar for the most current information.